Rehabilitation at the Artificial Limb and Appliance Centre

 Occasionally we are unable to continue rehabilitation due to skin problems.

 You may experience problems with your remaining limb during rehabilitation and rehabilitation could cause the skin to break down.
 If the skin fails to heal this could lead to a further amputation.
 We will monitor your skin closely during your rehabilitation.
 You will also need to monitor your remaining limb carefully between rehabilitation sessions.
 Please tell the team if you notice any problems or changes in your remaining limb.
-We may refer you to podiatry for your remaining limb to be assessed and seek advice on how much weight you can take through your limb.

 Rehabilitation may also cause an increased strain on the remaining limb with regards to any pre-existing problems such as arthritis.
 Please tell the team if you experience any problems during or after your rehabilitation.